-The possibility of cross-contamination between remains should be taken into account both at the disaster site and at the PM station - therefore every individual body or body part should be assigned a separate number.
-Remains should not be matched or placed together with other remains simply based on external appearance.
+The possibility of cross-contamination between remains should be taken into account both at the disaster site and at the autopsy station - this is why every individual body or body part should be assigned a separate number.
+Remains should not be matched or placed together with other remains simply on the basis of external appearance.